 - Spill kits, currently on-site, each handle 240L general chemical spills.
-They are inspected by the supplier every 3 months. - 3 major storm water pits that all other pits feed to prior to then releasing to the main stormwater line that sits outside our premises. - Additionally, various Personal Protective equipment is available on site at all times and these include gloves (for various applications), respirators, safety glasses and protective clothing.
+They are inspected by the supplier every 3 months. - 3 major storm water pits that all other pits feed to prior to then releasing to the main stormwater line that sits outside our premises.
+These pits are fitted with gate valves that can be closed in case of a possible emergency to prevent pollution. - Additionally, various Personal Protective equipment is available on site at all times and these include gloves (for various applications), respirators, safety glasses and protective clothing.